NoobAvaneesh/Music-Bot-with-Discord-Player/README.md

 * Do: `npm i` in the bot folder.
 * Run `node bot.js` in the bot folder.

-# commands:
+# MusicCommands:

-* ?!play [query] --- Plays your song.
-Supported query types are keywords, YouTube video links, YouTube playlists links, Spotify track link or SoundCloud song link.
+* ?!play <title|URL|subcommand> - plays the provided song.
+Subcommand: ?!p

-* ?!skip --- Skips the current song.
+* ?!skip - Skips the current song " +

-* ?!stop --- Stop playing a song and clears the queue.
+* ?!stop - Stops playing and clears the queue "

-* ?!queue --- Shows the current queue.
+* ?!queue - Shows the current queue.
+Subcommand: " + ?!q "

-* ?!remove [number] --- Removes the current queue.
+* ?!remove <position> - Removes a song from the queue.
+Subcommand: " + ?!r "

-* ?!volume [number] --- Changes the volume from 100% --> [number].
-WARNING: YOU CAN EARRAPE.
+* ?!volume <new volume> - Changes the volume from 100% to your new volume.
+Subcommand: " + ?!vol "

-* ?!loop ---toggles loop for the queue.
+* ?!loop - Loops the queue. "

-* ?!nowplaying or ?!np --- Shows some info about the currrent song.
+* ?!nowplaying - Shows the song that is currently playing.
+Subcommand: " + ?!np "

+* ?!lyrics - Get the lyrics from a song or from the song currently playing. "

+* ?!download - Download a YouTube video."